scriptorron/indi_pylibcamera/README.md

 Raspberry Pi HQ camera can compete with expensive astro cameras.

 The driver is based on the new camera framework "libcamera" (https://github.com/raspberrypi/libcamera) which is already part of many Raspberry Pi operating systems.
-It is made and optimized to run on a Raspberry Pi Zero with HQ camera connected.
-Of course, it will also run on a more capable Raspberry Pi.
+The driver can run on a Raspberry Pi Zero with HQ camera connected.
+But a more capable Raspberry Pi is recommended.

-The "indi_pylibcamera" may support all cameras supported by "libcamera".
+The `indi_pylibcamera` may support all cameras supported by "libcamera".
 But not all cameras will provide image data in the required formats (raw Bayer or at least RGB).
 So it is not guaranteed that the driver will work with all cameras you can connect to a Raspberry Pi.

+Since version 2.8 the driver supports more than one camera connected to the Pi.

-The 'indi_pylibcamera' is one layer in a stack of software:
+The `indi_pylibcamera` is one layer in a stack of software:
 ```
     INDI client (for instance KStars, PHD2, CCDciel, ...)
         --> INDI server